Carle’s Heart and Vascular Institute provides relief to a patient from their heart to their head

 Our leading-edge medical facilities, technology and techniques mean our providers can perform advanced diagnostic and interventional procedures, like the following and more, to help minimize the effects of stroke:

-As the only certified Comprehensive Stroke Center in the region in a Level I Trauma Center, Carle Foundation Hospital has neurosurgeons and neurointerventional specialists available 24/7 to ensure faster treatment and better outcomes for patients experiencing a stroke.
+As the only certified Comprehensive Stroke Center in the region in a Level I Trauma Center, Carle Foundation Hospital has neurosurgeons and neurointerventional specialists available 24/7 to ensure faster treatment and help improve outcomes for patients having a stroke.

 When blood flow to the brain is blocked, that's when you're against the clock.
-When you suspect someone is having a stroke, think F.A.S.T.:
+When you suspect someone is having a stroke, B.E.
+F.A.S.T.:

-Calling 911 means that emergency medical personnel can begin the assessment process on the way to the hospital and a specialized medical team can be ready for your arrival.
+Calling 911 means that emergency medical personnel can begin assessment on the way to the hospital and a specialized medical team can be ready on arrival.

 Anyone can have a stroke, but some people have a higher risk.

-You can take steps to help control the following risk factors:
+Take steps to help control these risk factors: